-A total of \$30,391 was expended and/or encumbered to support meetings of the Trial Court Budget Advisory Committee and associated subcommittees that confer on trial court funding policies and issues.
-The allocation was also used to support budget-related meetings and conference calls regarding judicial branch budget advocacy and were used to support budget training for trial court staff, including annual training on various fiscal-related schedules.
+A total of \$38,453 was expensed to support meetings of the Trial Court Budget Advisory Committee and associated subcommittees that confer on trial court funding policies and issues.
+In addition, the allocation was used to support budget-related meetings and conference calls regarding judicial branch budget advocacy and budget training for trial court staff, including annual training on various fiscal-related schedules.